 Palazzo Pubblico within whose court is such a fine view of

 Augustus J. C. Hare - Days near Rome - 1875

 The rear side of Palazzo Comunale ends with a terrace which offers a fine view over the hill situated at the north-western corner of the town; in 1626 the terrace was embellished with a fountain, similar in shape and design to Roman fountains of that period.
 The palace still houses the Town Hall of Viterbo.

-Piazza del Plebiscito (modern name of the main square of Viterbo): (left) coat of arms of Pope Sixtus IV
+Piazza del Plebiscito (the main square of Viterbo): (left) coat of arms of Pope Sixtus IV

 in Palazzo Comunale; (centre) coat of arms of Cardinal Ippolito II d'Este and a lion and a palm, symbols of Viterbo;

 (right) cast of the sarcophagus of "Bella Galliana" opposite Palazzo